JamesIde/personal-website/readme.md

 - Alter the styling to sooth my perfectionism.

 ## Closing Thoughts
 I wanted to create a responsive portfolio website using a .NET framework and provide the groundwork for my 'blog' to be built from.
-Adding new records to The Archive is simple due to the power of SPA frameworks.
-The web api introduces additional complexity and isn't as fast to query and retrieve my Contentful entries as I thought it would be, but remains an excellent alternative to storing all images (hundreds of them) in wwwroot/images.
+Adding new records to The Archive is simple due to the power of SPA frameworks with a headless CMS.
+The Web API introduces additional complexity and isn't as fast to query and retrieve my Contentful entries as I thought it would be, but remains an excellent alternative to storing all images (hundreds of them) in wwwroot/images.
-This project was also a means to test my design skills, and build upon my understanding of Blazor WebAssembly, consuming web APIs and sifting through documentation to solve my problems.
+This project was also a means to test my design skills, and build upon my understanding of Blazor WebAssembly, consuming APIs and sifting through documentation to solve my problems.